-- SyncBack must be running for it to be able to detect changes.
-You may want to configure SyncBack to start with Windows (see Global Settings in the burger menu ). - 2.
+- 1. SyncBack must be running for it to be able to detect changes.
+You may want to configure SyncBack to start with Windows (see Global Settings in the burger menu ■).
+Important: It actually starts after you login to Windows and not before login. - 2.
 If you make changes to those files while SyncBack is not running it will not detect them and so when you start SyncBack it will not run the profile.
-Because of this you may still want to schedule the profile to run periodically. - Changes cannot be detected on FTP, email servers, MTP, Touch or cloud servers.
+Because of this you may still want to schedule the profile to run periodically. - 3.
+Changes cannot be detected on FTP, email servers, MTP, Touch or cloud servers.
 It will probably also fail to detect changes on NAS devices that are not running Windows (many NAS devices use a version of Linux) and on networked drives that are not running Windows.